PanagiotisDrakatos/JavaRansomware/README.md

 There is no guarantee that paying the fine or doing what the ransomware tells you will give access to your PC or files again.</p>

 # Project Summary
 This project aims to build an almost functional crypto-ransomware for educational purposes, written in in pure java.
-Basically, it will encrypt your files in background using AES-256, a strong encryption algorithm, using RSA-4096 to secure the key exchange with server.
-Yeah, a Cryptolocker like malware.
+Basically, it will encrypt your files in background using AES-256, a strong encryption algorithm, using RSA-4096 Public Key to secure the AES Symetric key and store it in an embeeded database.

-It is composed of two main parts, the server and the malware itself.

-The server is responsible for store the Id and the respective encryption key and possibly act as a Command and Control server in the near future.
+Assume that there is a C&C Server who  for store the Id and the respective encryption key and possibly act as a Command and Control server in the near future.

 The malware encrypt with your RSA-4096 public key any payload before send then to the server.
-This approach with the https transport together make the security and authentication almost unbreakable (in theory)
+This approach with the https transport together make the security and authentication almost unbreakable (in theory).

+For Education Purposes I will not Provide the Full Server  source code.,as i decribed in the previous paragraph.
+Let's imagine a simple testing example which client by deafult has the Asymmetrtic encryption keys.

 #Usage and How it Works
 <p>The easiest way to run this Project is to use the the <a href="https://github.com/PanagiotisDrakatos/JavaRansomware/blob/master/JavaRansomware-2.1-jar-with-dependencies.jar">.jar</a> open a cmd terminal and simply run the below commands </p>